rofrol/zig-utils/README.md

 ## zupd-src

 The `zupd-src` script is an updater script that builds from source.
-In order to use it you're going to need to have the following dependencies:

-* ninja
-* cmake
-* build-essential (or equivalent)
-* llvm-libs
-* lld-libs
-* clang
-* llvm

 The script also requires a `zig` folder to exist in `$HOME/.local` as well as this containing a `ver` folder, with a temporary folder in it called whatever your heart desires, and you must